pagotti/dasladen/README.md

   - `log` Is the folder that Dasladen write task logs
   - `tasks` Is the folder that you can put tasks files.
 It is only a suggestion.
 - Create a `.json` file with your tasks in `tasks` folder.
 - Start DasLaden from project folder calling `python -m dasladen`.
-If you want to see log in console window, pass a `--verbose` as argument on call.
+- If you want to see log in console window, pass a `--verbose` as argument on call.
-- Copy then `.json` task file from `tasks` to the `capture` folder.
+- Copy the `.json` tasks file from `tasks` to the `capture` folder.

 The watcher will open the tasks file and process it.
 To see result you can open `log` folder and search for `watcher_DD_TT.log` where DD_TT is the date and time that log was generated.
 In `log` folder you